Ray Charles performing “America the Beautiful” prior to a Boston Red Sox baseball game, April 2003. AP photo.

 Also in 2003, at what may have been his final performance in public, Charles sang “Georgia On My Mind” and “America the Beautiful” at a televised gathering of journalists in Washington, D.C.In 2004, New York Times writer Bob Herbert, describing Ray Charles’ style and impact as part religious, wrote: “Listen to the way he transforms ‘America the Beautiful’ from an anthem to a hymn…” Ray Charles, at age 73, passed on in 2004.
 However, he leaves behind a giant musical legacy for the ages, of which “America the Beautiful” is just one part; an important and enduring interpretation that will continue to move people for many years to come.

-Since it first appeared on mainstream television in May 2011, Google’s TV ad starring pop music phenom Lady Gaga has drawn lots of attention and praise.
-Gaga and her fans are featured in what is essentially a 90-second music video that uses her upbeat song, “The Edge of Glory,” as its soundtrack.
-But the ad, which is quite well done, also provides a window on the technology powerhouse that is Google and how that company is changing — both in terms of its public image and where it may be heading next.
+In May 2011, an upbeat and energetic Google TV ad starring pop music phenom Lady Gaga began running on mainstream TV channels, drawing lots of attention and praise.
+In the ad, Gaga and her fans are featured in what is essentially a 90-second music video that uses her upbeat song, “The Edge of Glory,” as its soundtrack.
+But the ad, which is quite well done, also provides a window on the technology powerhouse that is Google and how that company is changing — both in terms of its public image and how it may use its powers in the future.
 More on that part of the story a bit later.
-First, the video of the Google ad.
-Following that is a more detailed look at the ad, isolating some of its screenshots along the right-hand side of the page to provide a somewhat “slower” look at its elements and composition.
+First, the video, and following that, a more detailed look at the ad, isolating some of its screenshots below to provide a somewhat “slower” look at its elements and composition.

 The Google Ad